Best Non-VoIP SMS Verification Services (2026)

 How to Choose the Right Service

-If privacy is your top priority: VoidMob is the only service that requires zero personal information.
-No email registration with identity verification, no credit card, no KYC.
-Crypto-only payments mean no payment trail.
+If privacy is your top priority: VoidMob requires no identity verification, no credit card, and no KYC.
+Crypto-only payments mean no direct payment trail.

-If you want to try before paying: TextVerified offers free shared non-VoIP numbers.
-These are public (anyone can see incoming SMS), but they let you test whether non-VoIP works for your specific platform before committing to paid verifications.
+If you want to try before paying: TextVerified and SMSPool both offer free public numbers.
+These are shared (anyone can see incoming SMS), but they let you test whether non-VoIP works for your specific platform before committing to paid verifications.

 If you need numbers outside the US: SMSPool (150+ countries) or MobileSMS.io (100+ countries) are your best options.
 Most other services are US-only.